What is somatic therapy?

 What determines the hourly rate for somatic therapy?

 Like most industries, the field of somatic psychology is influenced by a variety of factors in terms of what a practitioner can charge for a session.
-Of primary influence is the extent of education and clinical hours required to obtain the necessary credentials to be a somatic therapist.
-In Jenny’s case this includes 900 credit hours for a license in massage therapy, two years in a graduate program for a master’s degree in somatic psychology and current enrollment in a three year post-graduate training program in trauma resolution therapy.
+Of primary influence is the extent of education and clinical hours required to obtain the necessary credentials to practice in this field.
+In Jenny’s case this includes 900 credit hours for a license in massage therapy, two years in a graduate program for a master’s degree in somatic psychology and the completion of a three year post-graduate training program in trauma resolution therapy.

-Nationwide, the hourly rate ranges from $80-$150 per hour and is heavily influenced by the economy of the local market.
-In the Salt Lake Valley, somatic therapy is priced between $100-$120/hour depending on the practitioner’s specific credentials and/or experience.
+Nationwide, the hourly rate ranges from $80-$150+ per hour and is heavily influenced by the economy of the local market.
+In the Salt Lake Valley, somatic therapy is priced between $100-$125/hour depending on the practitioner’s specific credentials and/or experience.

 Will my insurance pay for somatic therapy?